PalomeroLab/how-to/docs/index.md

 You can copy and paste these blocks directly into your terminal by clicking the clipboard icon in the top right corner of the block.

-> [!INFO]
+> [!TIP]
 > Checkout this [gist](https://gist.github.com/rdnajac)
 > to learn how the clipboard icon works.

-## Getting started
+## Contributing

-If you're new to computational bioinformatics, we recommend starting with the AWS and Scripting sections to get familiar with the basic tools and environments.

-Remember, this is a living document.
-It's continuously updated as we discover new tools and better ways of doing things.
-If you have any questions or suggestions, please reach out, submit an issue, or make a pull request.
+Click on the "Edit this page" link at the bottom of any page to suggest changes or additions.
+You can also fork this repository and submit a pull request.

 Happy computing!